- Our Work

 - The names and phone numbers of our technical or other personnel already contacted regarding the proposal.

 Unsolicited proposals should be submitted to USAID Ethiopia, Attn: Program Office, P. O. Box 1014, Addis Ababa, Ethiopia.

 In evaluating an unsolicited proposal or application, we will consider:

 - Unique, innovative, or proprietary methods, approaches, or ideas assembled;

 - Overall merit of the proposed effort or activity;

-- Potential contribution which the proposed effort may be expected to make to USAID's objectives and goals if pursued at this time;
+- Potential contribution which the proposed effort may be expected to make to our objectives and goals if pursued at this time;

 - Capabilities (including financial planning and management capability), related experience (both technical and in the geographic region), facilities, or techniques of the offeror which are considered to be integral factors for achieving the objective(s) of the proposal;